-21. Install crankshaft in the power frame.
-Take care not to scratch the bearing surfaces of the crankshaft.

-22. Inspect the gasket (14) that seals the bearing housing and replace if damaged.
+- 21. Install crankshaft (2) in the power frame (1).
+Take care not to scratch the bearing surfaces of the crankshaft. - 22.
+Inspect the gasket (14) that seals the bearing housing and replace if damaged.
 Reinstall the shims (13) and bearing housings (12).
 As a starting point, install the same number of shims that the pump originally had prior to service work.
-When tightening the fasteners retaining the bearing cover, use a crisscross pattern for tightening with a torque wrench.

-23. Replace the rod bearings (5) in the connecting rod and connecting rod caps.
+When tightening the fasteners retaining the bearing cover, use crisscross pattern for tightening with a torque wrench. - 23.
+Replace the rod bearings (5) in the connecting rod (4) and connecting rod caps.
 Ensure that rod caps are properly assembled with their mating connecting rod.
 Torque the fasteners holding the end caps to the mating rod per the values given in Fastener Torque Requirements, Section 11.0 of this manual.
 Use back and forth pattern tightening with a torque wrench.
-After the cap screws are torqued, a light strike to the cap with a rubber hammer will help properly seat the rod bearings.

-24. A dial indicator must be used to properly adjust the endplay of the crankshaft.
+After the cap screws (27) are torqued, a light strike to the cap with a rubber hammer will help properly seat the rod bearings. - 24.
+A dial indicator must be used to properly adjust the endplay of the crankshaft.
 Improper adjustment may result in excessive temperature, noise, and reduced bearing life.
 American Mfg Company recommends between .002" tight to .003" loose of internal axial clearance (end play) when properly assembled.
-The final adjustment must be verified using a dial indicator as indicated in the following steps 29 through 32.

-25. Turn the crankshaft at least two (2) revolutions to ensure the connecting rods (4) are loose and that there is no binding in the rod bearings (5), the wrist pin (6) joints are free, and the crossheads move freely in the power frame (1).
-Tool PPAM A000402000 may be purchased to help turn the crankshaft
+The final adjustment must be verified using a dial indicator as indicated in the following steps 28 through 32. - 25.
+Turn the crankshaft (2) more than two revolutions to ensure the connecting rods (4) are loose and that there is no binding in the rod bearings (5), the wrist pin (6) joints are free, and the crossheads (7) move freely in the power frame (1).

-26. Move the crankshaft to one side of the power frame using a light tap from a rubber mallet or a pry bar.
-Rotate the crankshaft several turns and repeat the light taps from a rubber mallet or the use of a pry bar to ensure the crankshaft is to one side.
+26. Move the crankshaft (2) to one side of the power frame (1) using a light tap from a rubber mallet or a pry bar.
+Rotate the crankshaft (2) several turns and repeat the light taps from a rubber mallet or the use of a pry bar to ensure the crankshaft (2) is to one side.

-27. Mount indicator base on the power frame with the indicator tip on a machined shoulder surface of the crankshaft (do not measure from a cast surface) and the axis of the indicator parallel to the crankshaft.
+27. Mount indicator base on the power frame (1) with the indicator tip on a machined shoulder surface of the crankshaft (2) (do not measure from a cast surface) and the axis of the indicator parallel to the crankshaft (2).

-28. Set the dial indicator to zero.

-29. Move the crankshaft back over to the opposite side and read the bearing end play as total indicator movement.
+- 28. Set the dial indicator to zero. - 29.
+Move the crankshaft (2) back over to the opposite side and read the bearing end play as total indicator movement.
 Rotate the crankshaft several turns, then repeat moving the crankshaft in the direction described in this step.
 Repeat the dial indicator measurement.
-Remove or add shims as necessary to achieve proper endplay (.002" tight to .003" loose).
+Remove or add shims (13) as necessary to achieve proper endplay (.002" tight to .003" loose).
 Distribute shims equally on both bearing housings.
 Verify the endplay with the dial indicator per this procedure described before final assembly.

-30. Install the piston rod seal holder (9) and seal retainer (8) in the power frame per instructions in section 10.1.
-The crankshaft should turn freely.

-31. Complete reassembly of pump.
-Tool PPAM A000387000 can be purchased to aid in the assembly of the pinion bearing if needed.

-32. Torque all fasteners as outlined in Fastener Torque Requirements, Section 11.0 of this manual.
+- 30. Install the oil seal (19) into the bearing housing (12).
+The oil seal can be installed with light hammer blows.
+When properly seated, it will be flush with the face of the bearing housing (12). - 31.
+Install the piston rod seal holder (8) and seal retainer (9) in the power frame per instructions in section 10.1.
+The crankshaft (2) should turn freely. - 32.
+Complete reassembly of pump.
+Tool PPAM A000387000 can be purchased to aid in the assembly of the pinion bearing if needed. - 33.
+Torque all fasteners as outlined in Fastener Torque Requirements, Section 11.0 of this manual.